-Hispanic Heritage Month is celebrated from September 15 to October 15, recognizing the contributions and influence that Hispanic Americans have made upon the culture and achievements in the United States.
-In 1968, President Lyndon B. Johnson created Hispanic Heritage Week, later expanding to a month-long celebration in 1988 by President Ronald Reagan.
+Greater Palm Springs history is steeped in stories of Hispanic pioneers.
+Families who moved to the area to establish roots and create a better life, all the while keeping their traditions alive.
+Hispanic Heritage Month is celebrated every year from September 15 to October 15 and recognizes the contributions and influence that Hispanic Americans have made upon the culture and achievements in the United States.
+The celebration started as Hispanic Heritage Week in 1968 under President Lyndon Johnson and was expanded to a month-long observation by President Ronald Reagan in 1988

-Make a stop for coffee at Sixth St. Coffee or Everbloom Coffee.
-Visit Las Tres Conchitas Bakery for freshly baked goods and Jalisco, whose doors have been open since 1971, for authentic Mexican plates.
-Enjoy some delicious Mexican food at any of these local restaurants; some have been around for generations.
-Las Carretas Taco Shop, Guacamoles, Taqueria Sinaloense, El Ranchito, Las Casuelas Original, Delicias and so many more.
+If you’re looking for great places to eat, try Pueblo Viejo Grill in Palm Desert, El Mirasol in Palm Springs, Delicias in Desert Hot Springs or Rincon Norteño in Indio.
+Try Jalisco, whose doors have been open since 1971, for authentic Mexican plates.
+Enjoy some delicious Mexican food at any of these local restaurants; some have been around for generations: Las Carretas Taco Shop, Guacamoles, Taqueria Sinaloense, El Ranchito, Las Casuelas Original, Delicias and so many more.
 Find more Mexican cuisine restaurants in Greater Palm Springs here.